Fer-Bonilla/Udacity-Machine-Learning-Capstone-project/README.md

 ## Problem understanding

-Build a Dog Breeds Classifier using Transfer Learning and Pytorch deep learning framework.
-To develop the project different models are defineda and tested.
-Some models were built from scrach and other models uses pretrained models availables in the torchvision.models library-
+The project goal is to build a Dog Breeds Classifier app that uses an image classification deep learning model to perform the Dog breed identification.
+To achieve this goal is necessary review different models based on CNN architectures (Convolutional Neuronal Networks) mainly.
+The project development includes to try models built from scratch and model using transfer learning approach on pretrained image classification architectures.
+The main tool used to develop the project is Pytorch and the models available in the torchvision.models library.

-## Datasets
+## Data used

 Dataset used for training and testing are